01mf02/computers-spaceflight/src/Biblio.md

 Sources for this chapter were primarily technical reports issued by the MIT Instrumentation Lab, memos on file at the Johnson Space Center, and some very illuminating interviews.
-The best hardware description of the Block II computer is in R. Alonso and A. L. Hopkins, The Apollo Guidance Computer (NASA-CR-1 18183, August 1963).
-An introduction to developing software for the computer is B. I. Savage and A. Drake, AGC4 Basic Training Manual (MIT, January 1967).
+The best hardware description of the Block II computer is in R. Alonso and A. L. Hopkins, *The Apollo Guidance Computer* (NASA-CR-118183, August 1963).
+An introduction to developing software for the computer is B. I. Savage and A. Drake, *AGC4 Basic Training Manual* (MIT, January 1967).
 Copies of these are available at Johnson Space Center.
 For NASA's view of the hardware and software difficulties in developing the onboard computer, the files of Howard W.
 Tindall are the most helpful.
 These are also at Johnson.
 The best